Machine Learning for Data-Driven Decisions (MLD3)

 Welcome to the Machine Learning for Data-Driven Decisions Group at the University of Michigan!

-We work at the interface of artificial intelligence (AI), machine learning and healthcare.
+We work at the interface of artificial intelligence (AI), machine learning (ML), and healthcare.

-Our current research portfolio focuses on major public health problems – including infectious disease, Alzheimer’s disease and diabetes, among others.
+Our current research portfolio focuses on major public health problems – including infectious disease, Alzheimer’s disease, and diabetes, among others.
 We develop and apply state-of-the-art AI and machine learning methods to analyze large longitudinal health datasets.
-Our work spans several aspects of AI including time-series analysis, reinforcement learning and causal inference.
+Our work spans several aspects of AI including time-series analysis, reinforcement learning, computer vision, and causal inference.
 We aim to develop the computational methods needed to help organize, process, and transform data into actionable knowledge with the ultimate goal of improving health.

 You can contact the group by emailing Dr. Jenna Wiens at email@example.com

-Forthcoming paper in the Journal of Alzheimer’s & Dementia: Translational Research & Clinical Interventions by Donna Tjandra et al.
+Forthcoming paper in the Journal of the American Medical Informatics Association by Shengpu Tang et al.

 Friday Night AI: